-A - The Development Application Processing (DAP) system accepts development application payments using an online payment gateway accepting various forms of payment cards (both credit and debit).
+A - The Development Application Processing (DAP) system accepts development application payments using the Commonwealth Bank's online BPoint payment gateway by various forms of payment cards (both credit and debit).

 For those who choose not to pay online, or do not have the capability to pay online, development application fees can be paid at the front counter of the council for the development location.
 Accepting payments at the front counter will be at the discretion of each council.